 Sometimes, accidents are caused by failures in one or more of the components of duty of care.
 A driver who is under the influence of alcohol, for example, may have failed to be prudent and safe while driving.
 A driver who goes through a stop sign without stopping has failed in the duty to obey traffic laws.

 If an accident is specifically caused by these actions (or inactions) and the accident causes harm, the drivers can be deemed negligent, because they failed to exercise a reasonable duty of care.
 They can be liable for the injuries caused by the accident.

 These principles apply to all types of events that cause injury.
-An unsafe building, a defective product, an angry and unrestrained dog, or an inadequately attended nursing home can all cause injuries.
+An unsafe building, a defective product, or an inadequately attended nursing home can all cause injuries.
 The parties responsible can be negligent and liable.

 What Types Of Injuries Fall Under Personal Injury Law?

 A wide range of injuries can result from negligent behavior.
 Injuries caused by accidents, whether from vehicle accidents, occurring on a premises, or because of a defective product, can include:

 Some of these injuries will heal with time, even though it may take rehabilitative therapy, surgery, and lengthy hospitalizations.